 MESA Academic Freedom Award

 At its 70th board meeting on Friday, November 16, 2001, MESA’s Board of Directors established the MESA Academic Freedom Award.
-The award is presented on appropriate occasions in recognition of sustained contributions in support of academic freedom in the Middle East and North Africa.
+The award is presented on appropriate occasions in recognition of sustained contributions in support of academic freedom in the Middle East and North Africa, and/or in North America.

 The award is made by nomination from MESA's Committee on Academic Freedom to MESA's Board of Directors.

-Questions about the award and the nomination procedures may be directed to Sara Palmer at 520-626-4753 or firstname.lastname@example.org
+Questions about the award and the nomination procedures may be directed to Sara Palmer at 520-333-2577 ext.
+103 or email@example.com

 Egyptian Association for Freedom of Thought and Expression (AFTE)